mattja/nsim/README.rst

 -  | Automatic parallel computing / cluster computing: For multiple or repeated simulations, nsim distributes these across a cluster or Amazon EC2 cloud (or across the CPUs of one computer) without needing to do any parallel programming.
    | (First configure an `IPython cluster <https://ipyparallel.readthedocs.org/en/latest/process.html#configuring-an-ipython-cluster>`_. e.g. on a single computer can type ``ipcluster start``)

 -  To define a scalar or vector ODE system, subclass ``ODEModel``. (see `examples <https://github.com/mattja/nsim/tree/master/examples>`_) To define a scalar or vector SDE system, subclass ``ItoModel`` or ``StratonovichModel``.
 Multiple driving Wiener processes are now supported.
 Order 1.0 strong stochastic Runge-Kutta algorithms (Rößler2010) are used for SDE integration by default.
+To define a scalar or vector Caputo fractional ODE system, subclass ``CaputoModel``.

 -  Model parameters can be specified as random distributions, to create multiple non-identical simulations.